Business Strategy and Outlook

 We are raising our fair value estimate for F5 Networks to $138 per share from $126, reflecting the time value of money and slightly stronger top line growth during our explicit forecast period.
-Our valuation implies an adjusted forward price/earnings of approximately 13, enterprise value/adjusted EBITDA of 10, and free cash flow yield of nearly 8%.
+Our valuation implies an adjusted forward price/earnings multiple of approximately 15 times, enterprise value/adjusted EBITDA of 11.5 times, and free cash flow yield of nearly 6.5%.
 F5 is a narrow-moat stock with decelerating revenue growth, and it is seeking to expand its presence outside the core ADC market.

 F5's revenue composition is shifting rapidly from products to services, with a revenue mix of 44% and 56%, respectively, in fiscal 2018.
 Approximately 98% of product revenue comes from the application delivery networking segment, with the remaining 2% coming from security.
 While the ADC market growth is projected to slow and security so far represents a tiny segment of F5 revenue, we expect the services segment to drive top-line growth during our explicit forecast period.
 Overall, F5 revenue should reach $2.3 billion by 2021, in our opinion.